mkylemueller/aws_eks_hw/README.md

 # aws_eks_hw

+using AWS EKS and Terraform to stand up a kube supported application.

+Missing is backend datastorage for holding TF state files.
 ## Problem
 The Amazon Elastic Kubernetes Service (EKS) is the AWS service for deploying, managing, and scaling containerized applications with Kubernetes.